That-Tech-Geek/Argos/readme.md

 - **Rolling Means**: Calculates 7-day, 50-day, and 200-day rolling averages for both the opening and closing prices of the stock.
 - **VIX Data**: Fetches the VIX (Volatility Index) for multiple timeframes including 1 year, 1 month, 1 day, 1 hour, and 1 minute.
-- **RSI (Relative Strength Index)**: Determines the percentage of time the stock was overbought or oversold.
+- **RSI (Relative Strength Index)**: Determines the percentage of time the stock was overbought or oversold using a custom RSI calculation (without TA-Lib).
 - **Financial Ratios**: Fetches financial ratios such as Price-to-Earnings (P/E), Price-to-Book (P/B), Return on Equity (ROE), Debt-to-Equity, and Current Ratio to evaluate the stock's financial health.
-- **Candlestick Pattern Analysis**: Uses technical indicators like Doji, Hammer, and Engulfing patterns to assess the stock's candlestick patterns.
+- **Candlestick Pattern Analysis**: Performs quantitative analysis of candlestick patterns to assess trends and patterns in stock prices.

 ## Installation